 We live in the era of the second-screen experience.
 The chances are that while you're speaking, folks are simultaneously tweeting, emailing, or operating their entire small business on their phones.

-With a branded hashtag linked to your event you can help encourage viewers to share news, thoughts and updates about your presentation.
+Try making a branded hashtag to encourage participants to engage with your presentation on social media.
 It's a combination of word-of-mouth marketing, event promotion and social interaction all rolled into one.

 When done well, social hashtags can:

 Paperform integrates with all your favourite social media platforms including Twitter, Instagram, and Facebook.
 With this connection in place, you can automatically post a tweet when someone submits your form.

 You could use this integration to give folks a shout-out when they complete your digital presentation at home.
 Just include a short Paperform at the end of your presentation, ask for their handle and permission to shout them out online, and have a congratulatory post shared on your platform automatically.

 It’s a great way to celebrate your audience members and boost awareness about your online presentation or webinar at the same time.

 Sometimes, the best ideas are the simplest ones.
 If you want to know how your audience is going, just ask them.
 Q&A sessions give you the chance to do just that.

 The trouble with traditional Q&A sessions is that they come too late into the presentation, and are too short to be meaningful.
 How often have you sat through an hour-long presentation, only to be asked if you have any questions at the very end?

 One-time, end-of-presentation Q&As are not ideal.
 It’s easy for participants to forget their questions, and it puts pressure on them to make their time count.